 Understanding the potential concerns of your employees is critical for increasing employee buy-in for employee monitoring software.
 Before you deploy employee monitoring software in your business, let’s evaluate the pros and cons of monitoring employees.

-In order for managers to get the full benefits of computer monitoring software companies need to have a clear understanding of the laws that affect their business.
+In order for managers to get the full benefits of computer tracking software companies need to have a clear understanding of the laws that affect their business.
 Companies must also be prepared to address potential objections that your employees may have.
 I will touch more on what you can do to mitigate these concerns later in this article.

 Want to create a successful employee monitoring strategy?
 Check out the Ultimate Guide to Employee Monitoring, an in-depth guide with tips for increasing employee buy-in, choosing the best employee monitoring software for your business, and legal considerations you need to know when monitoring employees.